 - I allow myself to flow peacefully with the tide of Life

-These powerful statements are conducive for enhancing your mindfulness.
+These powerful statements are conducive to enhancing your mindfulness.

-Golden opportunities come knocking on your door, and you can avail of these only when you are “at home” in the moment to answer the door.
+Golden opportunities come knocking on your door, and you can avail of these only when you are “at home” at the moment to answer the door.
 Your NOW is that magical moment where all your goals and dreams are realized.
-Therefore, let every thought, word and deed be worthy of God’s Love, and you will create wondrous tomorrows for yourself.
+Therefore, let every thought, word, and deed be worthy of God’s Love, and you will create wondrous tomorrows for yourself.

 Ah, Mindfulness.
 The very word seems to conjure up images of serenely calm monks in long robes walking single-file up curling granite steps on a high mountaintop.
 But mindfulness is not about separating yourself off from the world in cosmic contemplation.
 Quite the opposite.
 Mindfulness is about being calmly, fully, non-judgmentally engaged in every moment of your life.